tree-sitter-grammars/tree-sitter-csv/bindings/rust/README.md

 # tree-sitter-csv

-This crate provides a CSV & TSV grammar for the [tree-sitter][] parsing library.
+This crate provides a CSV, PSV, & TSV grammar for the [tree-sitter][] parsing library.
 To use this crate, add it to the `[dependencies]` section of your `Cargo.toml` file.
 (Note that you will probably also need to depend on the [`tree-sitter`][tree-sitter crate] crate to use the parsed result in any useful